Mild Pain Level / Pain Score

 Your mobility and activities of daily living are in no way impacted.
 You feel no need to seek treatment or medical attention.

-You are aware of the back pain but it is very easy to ignore.
+You are aware of the lower back pain but it is very easy to ignore.
 You do not notice any restriction in movement of your back.

-Uncomfortable but tolerable level of pain in your back that is noticeable but easy to forget or ignore over time.
+Uncomfortable but tolerable level of pain in your lower back that is noticeable but easy to forget or ignore over time.
 You are able to continue daily activities and your quality of life is not yet impacted.

 Uncomfortable Pain Level / Pain Score

-Interferes with many activities of daily living and requires changes to daily lifestyle to manage pain symptoms. back pain is more noticeable and it becomes increasingly important to seek treatments.
+Interferes with many activities of daily living and requires changes to daily lifestyle to manage pain symptoms.
+Lower back pain is more noticeable and it becomes increasingly important to seek treatments.

-This level of throbbing back pain that is constantly on your mind.
+This level of throbbing lower back pain that is constantly on your mind.
 Over time and untreated, this level of pain will impede your ability to live a normal life.
-Pain that has started in your back may now be spreading to your hips, groin, arms, legs or upper back.
+Pain that has started in your lower back may now be spreading to your hips, groin, arms, legs or upper back.